 The Women's Center has a Director, Dr. Stephanie A. Sellers, two student Program Coordinators, Michaela Sweeney '14 and Melanie Emerson '16, and a Program Coordinator for Residence Hall Education, AnnaMarie Hollis '14.
-In academic year 2013-14, the Women's Center will employ six Office Assistants (named below) who are trained in sexual assault reporting and referral and who staff the Center during open hours: Sundays through Thursdays 5:00p.m.- 9:00p.m.and Fridays and Saturdays 7:00 p.m. - 12:00 midnight.
+Throughout the 2013-2014 academic year, the Women's Center employs six Office Assistants (named below) who are trained in sexual assault reporting and referral, and staff the Center during hours of operation: Sundays through Thursdays 5:00 p.m.- 9:00 p.m. and Fridays and Saturdays 7:00 p.m. - 12:00 a.m.

 Dr. Stephanie A. Sellers

 Dr. Stephanie A. Sellers teaches in the Women, Gender, and Sexuality Studies Program and offers courses in Native American Studies in the English Department and Interdisciplinary Studies Program.
 She has a thirty-year history of activism in the American social justice movement that includes marching on the nation’s capitol for women’s rights, organizing community rallies and Letters-to-the-Editor blitzes, and speaking on the Harrisburg Capitol steps at the Unite Women Rally in 2012.
 She has facilitated Poetry Therapy workshops for homeless shelter residents, answered the hotline at women’s shelters, and is a volunteer at the Salvation Army.